Electric Power Distribution System Topologies: Radial, Ring, Parallel & Interconnected

 Image credit: Wikimedia commons

-Although this system is simplest and least expensive, it is not highly reliable.
-A major drawback of a radial distribution system is, a fault in the feeder will result in supply failure to associated consumers as there won't be any alternative feeder to feed distributors.
+• Low reliability – a fault in the feeder will result in supply failure to associated consumers as there won't be any alternative feeder to feed distributors

 Parallel feeders distribution system